Kina Collins: 2020 election

-Collins announced her candidacy for U.S. Representative from Illinois' 7th congressional district on May 13, 2019.
+Collins announced her candidacy for U.S. Representative from Illinois's 7th congressional district on May 13, 2019.
 She challenged incumbent congressman Danny K. Davis in the Democratic Party primary election for the seat in March 2020, in addition to two other challengers, Anthony Clark and Kristine Schanbacher.
 Collins highlighted single-payer healthcare, research and resources for gun violence prevention, and criminal justice reform as her three top priorities if elected.
 She received endorsements from several local officials, including Chicago alderman Jeanette Taylor, Illinois House Representative Anna Moeller, two Oak Park village trustees, two River Forest village trustees, and two local school board members.
 She was also endorsed by several organizations including the Center for Popular Democracy, Women's March Illinois, and Northside Democracy for America.
-In the March 17, 2020 Democratic primary election, she placed second with 13.8% of the vote.
+In the March 17, 2020, Democratic primary election, she placed second with 13.8% of the vote.

 2022 election

 Collins announced her candidacy for Illinois's 7th congressional district in 2022 on June 1, 2021.
 Along with the launch of her campaign, she announced an endorsement from Justice Democrats.
 Collins outraised incumbent Representative Danny Davis in both of the first two quarters of her campaign.
-In the June 28, 2022 Democratic primary election, she placed second with 45% of the vote.
+In the June 28, 2022, Democratic primary election, she placed second with 45% of the vote.

+2024 election

+Collins again announced her candidacy for Illinois's 7th congressional district in 2024 on July 10, 2023.
+She concurrently announced endorsements from several local elected officials, including Chicago City Council members Angela Clay, Leni Manaa-Hoppenworth, Daniel La Spata, and Byron Sigcho-Lopez.

+On March 8, 2024, The Strokes performed a benefit concert for Collins.
+This is the second time they have performed for her campaign, the first being in 2022.

+She placed third in the Democratic primary election behind Davis and city treasurer Melissa Conyears-Ervin, respectively.

+2026 election

+On October 14, 2025, Collins declared her candidacy for the Democratic primary scheduled on March 17, 2026, running for election to the U.S. House to represent Illinois' 7th congressional district.